 know of any specific thing that would break in this case, it does sound

 like a thing that we should avoid.

-particularly as the second approach wouldn't result in correct compile
+particularly as the second approach wouldn'tthe time, though it can produce somewhat strange result in correct compiles if the very

 units either.first line record comes from an #included file.